renalmri-org/website.github.io/_resources/open_access_book_preclinical_mri_of_the_kidney.md

 ---
 title: "Open access book: preclinical MRI of the kidney"
+layout: splash
+header:
+  teaser: "/assets/images/resources/preclinical_book.png"
-excerpt: "An open access book on Preclinical MRI of the Kidney.
-A comprehensive collection of 43 publications that will serve as a foundational resource for preclinical renal MRI studies"
+excerpt: "An open access book on Preclinical MRI of the Kidney"
 ---

 Open access book on Preclinical MRI of the Kidney